America uses a disproportionate share of

 resource will

-has an unique ability to delay or mitigate a recession through
+has had an unique ability to delay or mitigate a recession through

 unilateral military action, possible because of its immense military

-economic conditions that make a deep recession in USA almost
+economic conditions now make a deep recession in USA inevitable; but

 sufficient